Cosmetics: Other applicators

 In addition to brushes, a makeup sponge is a popular applicator.
 Makeup sponges can be used to apply foundation, blend concealer, and apply powder or highlighter.

-Loofahs, microfiber cloths, natural sponges, or brushes may be used to exfoliate skin, simply by rubbing them over the face in a circular motion.
+Loofahs, microfiber cloths, natural sponges, or brushes may be used to exfoliate skin simply by rubbing them over the face in a circular motion.
 Gels, creams, or lotions may contain an acid to encourage dead skin cells to loosen, and an abrasive such as microbeads, sea salt and sugar, ground nut shells, rice bran, or ground apricot kernels to scrub the dead cells off the skin.
 Salt and sugar scrubs tend to be the harshest, while scrubs containing beads or rice bran are typically very gentle.

 Ingredients

 A variety of organic compounds and inorganic compounds comprise typical cosmetics.
-Typical organic compounds are modified natural oils and fats as well as a variety of petrochemically derived agents.
+Typical organic compounds are modified natural oils and fats, as well as a variety of petrochemically derived agents.
 Inorganic compounds are processed minerals such as iron oxides, talc, and zinc oxide.
-The oxides of zinc and iron are classified as pigments, i.e. colorants that have no solubility in solvents.
+The oxides of zinc and iron are classified as pigments, i.e., colorants that have no solubility in solvents.
 Cosmetic companies have become more transparent in the ingredients of their products because consumers are interested in the formula of their products.
+The rise of "clean cosmetics" movement has led to more examination of ingredients in cosmetics from consumers.
+As a result of concerns about potential health risks associated with certain ingredients found in cosmetics, many brands have begun to formulate new products without these ingredients.
+This had started to lead to a new movement of "clean cosmetics."
+Studies have shown that women of color are disproportionally exposed to harmful ingredients in cosmetics because certain beauty products are marketed towards women of color, and these products with harmful ingredients tend to be used more often in their community.

 Natural

-Handmade and certified organic products are becoming more mainstream, due to consumer concerns that certain chemicals in some skincare products may be harmful if absorbed through the skin.
-The FDA, which regulates the US cosmetic industry, says "FDA has not defined the term “natural” and has not established a regulatory definition for this term in cosmetic labeling."
-It goes on to warn consumers, "choosing ingredients from sources you consider “organic” or “natural” is no guarantee that they are safe."
-Because products marketed as "Natural" often fetch a premium price, consumers are warned to be wary of such marketing claims.
-Natural is not always better or safer.
-An ingredient such as poison ivy would be considered natural but would still be undesirable as a skin care ingredient.
+Handmade and certified organic products are becoming more mainstream due to consumer concerns that certain chemicals in some skincare products may be harmful if absorbed through the skin.
+The FDA, which regulates the US cosmetic industry, says, "FDA has not defined the term "natural" and has not established a regulatory definition for this term in cosmetic labeling."
+It goes on to warn consumers, "choosing ingredients from sources you consider "organic" or "natural" is no guarantee that they are safe."